2giosangmitom/nightfall.nvim/.github/README.md

 - **Extensive customization options** to personalize your experience
 - **Seamless integration** with major plugins

+## 🦊 Prerequisites

+Before installing Nightfall.nvim, ensure you have the following:

+- **Neovim 0.9 or later**: Required for semantic tokens support.
+- **A Neovim plugin manager**: Such as [lazy.nvim](https://github.com/folke/lazy.nvim).

 ## 🎨 Flavors

 Nightfall.nvim offers multiple themes to suit your coding style: